AdaCore/learn/intro_to_ada.rst

 Ada's if expression looks amazing, to be honest - and almost exactly like the if statement.
 There are a few differences that stems from the fact that it is an expression:

+.. gusthoff: Again, this sounds too informal.
+It might be "amazing" to us, but I'd rather refrain from giving an opinion here.

 -  All branches' expressions must be of the same type
 -  An else branch is mandatory.